Poltergeist-ix/Project-Zomboid/docs/steamcmd-workshop-upload.md

 - visibility: public = 0 / friends-only = 1 / private = 2 / unlisted = 3
 - title: title - name of the workshop item
 - description: description for the workshop item
-- changenote: changenotes for the current version of the workshop item
+- changenote: changenotes for the latest version of the workshop item

 ***Notes***:
 - appid must always be set